Granada Itinerary (3 Days) in Nicaragua: Complete breakdown

 Once you’re at the reserve, there are three well-maintained walking trails to fully explore Mombacho.

-There are tours available to visit Mombacho from Granada, however I chose to explore independently which I was grateful for.
+There are tours available to visit Mombacho from Granada, however, I chose to explore independently which I was grateful for.
 I also opted to hike without a guide to save on cost which was perfectly fine as the trails are easy to follow.
-The only downsides of no guide was that I couldn’t complete the Puma Trail (however tempting hopping the un-manned fence seemed), and I couldn’t get the local knowledge and stories about the volcano.
+The only downsides of no guide were that I couldn’t complete the Puma Trail (however tempting hopping the unmanned fence seemed), and I couldn’t get the local knowledge and stories about the volcano.

 While you are in the Mombacho area, there are places to zipline or explore a coffee plantation.
 These can often be booked alongside the tours.